 - CCSL’s objective is to foster, develop, and promote adult soccer in Juneau, Alaska.
-To that end, CCSL sponsors Southeast Alaska’s Annual Shamrock Soccer Invitational as a coed, indoor 7v7 adult soccer tournament around the weekend of (or weekend after) Saint Patrick’s Day in mid March.
+To that end, CCSL sponsors Southeast Alaska’s Annual Shamrock Soccer Invitational as a coed, indoor 7v7 adult soccer tournament around the weekend of (or the weekend after) Saint Patrick’s Day in mid-March.
 The tourney takes place at the Dimond Park Field House in Juneau, Alaska.

 - Coach and/or Manager must physically sit with their team during play.
 Player-Coaches and/or Player-Managers are acceptable.
-Coaches/Managers are responsible for sportsmanship of their teams on and off the playing field.
+Coaches/Managers are responsible for the sportsmanship of their teams on and off the playing field.

 - Coaches/Managers are responsible for making sure that trash is removed from their bench area at the end of each game.
 If a team arrives to find a trashed-out area left by the previous game, report this offense to the tournament director immediately.
 The offending team will have one point deducted from their total round-robin points.

 - Maximum 12 players per team.
 Players may not play for two teams; they must commit to their assigned team or be suspended for the balance of the tournament.

 - The Tournament Director shall assemble Juneau teams based on adults who have registered by a date set by the Tournament Director.
-To facilitate maximum participation by adult teams from visiting communities, the Tournament Director may assign Juneau players to visiting teams to round out a roster in the spirit of fair and equitable play.
+To facilitate maximum participation by adult teams from visiting communities, the Tournament Director may assign Juneau players to visit teams to round out a roster in the spirit of fair and equitable play.
 To facilitate a competitive tournament with sufficient teams, the Tournament Director may, on a case-by-case basis and after consultation with the CCSL board: 1) allow for variations to the minimum age requirements, 2) allow for visiting teams to have more players on their roster, 3) allow for additions to team rosters after a date set by the Tournament Director.
 Visiting team managers are encouraged to coordinate with the Tournament Director to distribute excess player(s) to a team(s) with lesser roster numbers.

 - There must be a minimum of 2 women on the field at all times.
 A third is optional.
-Minimum # to begin game: 5 players
+Minimum # to begin the game: 5 players.